 Samantha Brunson is the founder of Bobble Club House which hosts knitting and crafting knitflix events in New York City.
 The self-confessed “elderly millennial” will share her tried and tested tips for hosting your very own virtual stitchalong with friends.

 If you had asked me to write this same post this time last year I would have made a very different list!
-I'm Samantha of @BobbleClubHouse and this time last year I was busy organizing one of my monthly Knitflix nights at my studio in New York.
-I hosted gatherings where people from all over the city could come together and craft while watching their favorite TV shows and movies!
-Also known as all of our favorite things wrapped in one craft night!
+I'm Samantha of @BobbleClubHouse and this time last year I was busy organising one of my monthly Knitflix nights at my studio in New York.
+I hosted gatherings where people from all over the city could come together and craft while watching their favourite TV shows and movies!
+Also known as all of our favourite things wrapped in one craft night!
 Chances are if you are reading this you are no stranger to the joys of a night in with a good craft project and a marathon of shows.
 There's no reason why you have to do that alone.

 A lot has changed in the past few months.
 Now more than ever, it's important to find new ways to connect with your friends and loved ones.
 A Knitflix night is the perfect way to spend a night in.
 Even if it does have to be done virtually.
 Here are a few simple things you can do to host the perfect virtual Knitflix night!